-If you think, or someone close to you thinks, that you can’t make your own decisions about important things, you or they can ask the Family Court to make decisions for you, or let someone else be your decision-maker.
+If you or someone close to you thinks that you can’t make your own decisions about important things and you haven’t made an EPA, you or they can ask the Family Court to make decisions for you, or let someone else be your decision-maker.

 If you go to the Family Court about this, here are some important things to know: